 Should a bleeding complication arise in a patient receiving rivaroxaban, the next rivaroxaban administration should be delayed or treatment should be discontinued as appropriate.
-Rivaroxaban has a half-life of approximately 5 to 13 hours in adults.
-The half life in children estimated using population pharmacokinetic (popPK) modelling approaches is shorter (see section 5.2).
+Rivaroxaban has a half-life of approximately 5 to 13 hours (see section 5.2).
 Management should be individualised according to the severity and location of the haemorrhage.
 Appropriate symptomatic treatment could be used as needed, such as mechanical compression (e.g. for severe epistaxis), surgical haemostasis with bleeding control procedures, fluid replacement and haemodynamic support, blood products (packed red cells or fresh frozen plasma, depending on associated anaemia or coagulopathy) or platelets.

 If bleeding cannot be controlled by the above measures, either the administration of a specific factor Xa inhibitor reversal agent (andexanet alfa), which antagonises the pharmacodynamic effect of rivaroxaban, or a specific procoagulant agent, such as prothrombin complex concentrate (PCC), activated prothrombin complex concentrate (APCC) or recombinant factor VIIa (r-FVIIa), should be considered.
-However, there is currently very limited clinical experience with the use of these medicinal products in adults and in children receiving rivaroxaban.
+However, there is currently very limited clinical experience with the use of these medicinal products in individuals receiving rivaroxaban.
 The recommendation is also based on limited non-clinical data.
 Re-dosing of recombinant factor VIIa shall be considered and titrated depending on improvement of bleeding.
 Depending on local availability, a consultation with a coagulation expert should be considered in case of major bleedings (see section 5.1).

 Protamine sulphate and vitamin K are not expected to affect the anticoagulant activity of rivaroxaban.
-There is limited experience with tranexamic acid and no experience with aminocaproic acid and aprotinin in adults receiving rivaroxaban.
-There is no experience on the use of these agents in children receiving rivaroxaban.
+There is limited experience with tranexamic acid and no experience with aminocaproic acid and aprotinin in individuals receiving rivaroxaban.
 There is neither scientific rationale for benefit nor experience with the use of the systemic haemostatic desmopressin in individuals receiving rivaroxaban.
 Due to the high plasma protein binding rivaroxaban is not expected to be dialysable.

-5 PHARMACOLOGICAL PROPERTIES
+5. PHARMACOLOGICAL PROPERTIES